Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

             func(param1, param2, param3);

--   The DirLine.h class looks like it was extracted from EBTKS_AUXROM_SD_Services.cpp (around line 400) and placed in /include, but there is still a copy in EBTKS_AUXROM_SD_Services.cpp , so this looks like an incomplete edit.
+-   The DirLine.h class looks like it was extracted from EBTKS_AUXROM_SD_Services.cpp (around line 400) and placed in \include, but there is still a copy in EBTKS_AUXROM_SD_Services.cpp , so this looks like an incomplete edit.
 There is a single reference to it in EBTKS_ESP.h .
 This class declaration should probably be removed from EBTKS_AUXROM_SD_Services.cpp, and appropriate changes made to use DirLine.h .